Košice

-Being the economic and cultural centre of eastern Slovakia, Košice is the seat of the Košice Region and Košice Self-governing Region, and is home to the Slovak Constitutional Court, three universities, various dioceses, and many museums, galleries, and theatres.
-In 2013 Košice was the European Capital of Culture, together with Marseille, France.
+Being the economic and cultural centre of eastern Slovakia, Košice is the seat of the Košice Region and Košice Self-governing Region, it belongs to the Košice-Prešov agglomeration, and is home to the Slovak Constitutional Court, three universities, various dioceses, and many museums, galleries, and theatres.
+In 2013, Košice was the European Capital of Culture, together with Marseille, France.
 Košice is an important industrial centre of Slovakia, and the U.S. Steel Košice steel mill is the largest employer in the city.
 The town has extensive railway connections and an international airport.

 The city has a preserved historical centre which is the largest among Slovak towns.
 There are heritage protected buildings in Gothic, Renaissance, Baroque, and Art Nouveau styles with Slovakia's largest church: the Cathedral of St. Elizabeth.
 The long main street, rimmed with aristocratic palaces, Catholic churches, and townsfolk's houses, is a thriving pedestrian zone with boutiques, cafés, and restaurants.
-The city is known as the first settlement in Europe to be granted its own coat-of-arms.
+The city is known as the first settlement in Europe to be granted its own coat of arms.

 Etymology

 The first written mention of the city was in 1230 as "Villa Cassa".
 The name probably comes from the Slavic personal name Koš, Koša → Košici (Koš'people) → Košice (1382–1383) with the patronymic Slavic suffix "-ice" through a natural development in Slovak (similar place names are also known from other Slavic countries).
 In Hungarian Koša → Kasa, Kassa with a vowel mutation typical for the borrowing of old Slavic names in the region (Vojkovce → Vajkócz, Sokoľ → Szakalya, Szakál, Hodkovce → Hatkóc, etc.).
 The Latinized form Cassovia became common in the 15th century.

 Another theory is a derivation from Old Slovak kosa, "clearing", related to modern Slovak kosiť, "to reap".
-Though according to other sources the city name may derive from an old Hungarian the first name which begins with "Ko".
+According to other sources the city name may derive from an old Hungarian first name which begins with "Ko".